Learn about the Exponential Smoothing algorithm.

 16.1 About Exponential Smoothing

-In its simplest form, Exponential Smoothing is a moving average method with a single parameter which models an exponentially decreasing effect of past levels on future values.
-With a variety of extensions, Exponential Smoothing covers a broader class of models than competitors, such as the Box-Jenkins auto-regressive integrated moving average (ARIMA) approach.
-Oracle Data Mining implements Exponential Smoothing using a state of the art state space method that incorporates a single source of error (SSOE) assumption which provides theoretical and performance advantages.
+In its simplest form, exponential smoothing is a moving average method with a single parameter which models an exponentially decreasing effect of past levels on future values.
+With a variety of extensions, exponential smoothing covers a broader class of models than competitors, such as the Box-Jenkins auto-regressive integrated moving average (ARIMA) approach.
+Oracle Data Mining for SQL implements exponential smoothing using a state of the art state space method that incorporates a single source of error (SSOE) assumption which provides theoretical and performance advantages.

 A matrix of models that mix and match error type (additive or multiplicative), trend (additive, multiplicative, or none), and seasonality (additive, multiplicative, or none)

 Models that directly handle irregular time series and time series with missing values.